 Violinist Glenn Dicterow has established himself worldwide as one of the most prominent American concert artists of his generation.

-Mr. Dicterow, concertmaster of the New York Philharmonic for 34 years, an all-time record in that major orchestral position, became the first holder of the Robert Mann Chair in Strings and Chamber Music at the USC Thornton School of Music in 2013.
+Mr. Dicterow has enjoyed a storied career.
+The concertmaster of the New York Philharmonic for 34 years, an all-time record in that major orchestral position, he became the first holder of the Robert Mann Chair in Strings and Chamber Music at the USC Thornton School of Music in 2013.
 He is also the Chairman of the Orchestral Performance Program at New York’s Manhattan School of Music.
-He is as dedicated to passing along a great musical legacy as he once was to his orchestral work, while maintaining an active career as an orchestral soloist, a recitalist and a chamber musician.
+More than ever before, Dicterow performs as a soloist with orchestras around the nation and beyond, while participating in musical festivals and chamber music, teaching in musical academies and leading masterclasses around the world, while adjudicating competitions, among a plethora of musical assignments in a “second act” easily as active as his much lauded years with the Philharmonic.

 Glenn Dicterow first came to prominence at the age of 11, making his solo debut in Tchaikovsky’s Violin Concerto with the Los Angeles Philharmonic, where his father, Harold Dicterow, served as principal of the second violin section for 52 years.
 He first appeared with the New York Philharmonic in 1967, at the age of 18, performing the Tchaikovsky Concerto under the baton of André Kostelanetz.

-In a New York Philharmonic tour in 1986, Dicterow was featured as the soloist in Leonard Bernstein’s Serenade, with Bernstein himself conducting.
-He performed the Carmen Fantasy under Zubin Mehta as part of the New York Philharmonic’s 1990 “Live From Lincoln Center” telecast, and he was a soloist in the orchestra’s 1982 concert at the White House.
+In a New York Philharmonic concert tour Dicterow was featured as the soloist in Leonard Bernstein’s Serenade After Plato’s Symposium, with Bernstein himself conducting.
+He performed the Waxman/Bizet Carmen Fantasy under Zubin Mehta as part of the New York Philharmonic’s “Live From Lincoln Center” telecast, and he was a soloist in the orchestra’s 1982 concert at the White House.
 Another career highlight was his performance of the Barber Violin Concerto at the Great Hall of the People in Beijing, China during the Philharmonic’s 1998 tour of Asia.

-Glenn Dicterow and his wife, violist Karen Dreyfus, are founding members of the Lyric Piano Quartet and the Amerigo Trio, teaching, recording and performing a wide repertory, at leading festivals and musical institutions around the world.
+Glenn Dicterow and his wife, Karen Dreyfus, are founding members of the Lyric Piano Quartet and the Amerigo Trio, performing, recording, teaching and proselytizing at leading festivals and musical institutions around the world.

 He joined the Music Academy faculty in 2014.